BBC Breakfast "Let The Good Times Roll" promo

 + many more to be announced over the coming days!

-managed a total of five releases (1970's , 1971's and , 1973's Oh La La, and 1974's Coast to Coast), before left to focus full-time on an already successful solo career, and joined up with in 1975.
+The Faces managed a total of five releases (1970's First Step, 1971's Long Player and A Nod Is as Good as a Wink, 1973's Oh La La, and 1974's Coast to Coast), before Rod Stewart left to focus full-time on an already successful solo career, and Wood joined up with the Rolling Stones in 1975.

 During the late '70s, Jones guested on other artist's recordings (including Joan Armatrading and Andy Fairweather-Low, among others), and even played on a pair of albums by a reunited Small Faces (1977's Playmates and 1978's 78 in the Shade).
 Shortly thereafter, the death of one of rock's all-time greats would lead to Jones'next full-time gig.

 When longtime Who drummer Keith Moon died suddenly in September of 1978 after an accidental drug overdose, the group's future was suddenly uncertain (in a strange twist of fate, both Moon and Jones were at the same party and photographed together the night before Moon's passing).
 A few months later, the group issued a statement that they would carry on, with Jones as their new drummer (he and Who leader/guitarist Pete Townshend were supposedly longtime drinking buddies).
 Jones kept the backbeat on several successful tours during the late '70s/early '80s (as well as such spotty albums as 1981's Face Dances and 1982's It's Hard), before the band announced that their 1982 tour would be their last.
 A few years later, the latter-day Who lineup would reunite from time to time for special occasions, including brief sets at 1985's Live Aid at Wembley Stadium, and in 1988 at the Royal Albert Hall for the British Phonographic Industry awards ceremony.